sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

     function with the required DB tables and keys.
 The function will return a list of commands.
 This list will be incorporated into the final command output.
-    A single command or an entire command-mode can be rendered using a callback.
+    A single command or an entire CLI view can be rendered using a callback.
-    For commands it is preferred to use Python callback for performance.
+    For single commands it is preferred to use Python callback for performance.
-    For an entire command-mode, which contains a large set of commands, a rendering Jinja template can be used.
+    For an entire CLI view, which contains a large set of commands, a rendering Jinja template can be used.

 b.
 Developer to provide a Python callback which will retrieve